woodruffw/kbs2/README.md

 * You can `unset` or otherwise delete the `KBS2_HOOK` environment variable in your hook before running `kbs2` internally.
 This allows you to control which hooks cause reentrancy.
 **Beware**: `KBS2_HOOK` is an implementation detail!
 Unset it at your own risk!

+### Managing your key and master password

+#### Rewrapping and rekeying

+`kbs2` supports two basic options for managing the (wrapped) key that encrypts all records in the secret store: *rewrapping* and *rekeying*.

+*Rewrapping* means changing the password on your wrapped key.
+Rewrapping **does not** modify the underlying key itself, which means that your individual records in the store **do not** change.
+Rewrapping is done with the [`kbs2 rewrap`](#kbs2-rewrap) command.

+You **should** rewrap under the following (non-exhaustive) conditions:

+* You're doing a routine update of your master password
+* You believe that your master password has been disclosed, but **not** the underlying wrapped key

+*Rekeying* means changing the wrapped key itself, and consequently re-encrypting every record with the new wrapped key.
+When rekeying you *can* choose the same master password as the old key.
+However, you *should* choose a new password. **Unlike** rewrapping, rekeying **does** change the individual records in your store, and makes them no longer decryptable with your previous key.
+Rekeying is done with the [`kbs2 rekey`](#kbs2-rekey) command.

+You **should** rekey under the following (non-exhaustive) conditions:

+* You believe that your underlying wrapped key has been disclosed
+* You're sharing a `kbs2` to a new device, and you'd like that device to have its own wrapped key

+Rekeying is a more drastic operation than rewrapping: it involves rewriting the keypair, the `kbs2` config, and every record in the store.
+This means it comes with some technical caveats:

+* `kbs2 rekey` does not preserve the layout of your config file, or any fields that aren't explicitly part of `kbs2`'s internal representation of the config (like external command configs).
+Users should be mindful of this when rekeying, and should perform the appropriate manual copies from the config backup made by `kbs2 rekey`.

+* `kbs2 rekey` makes a backup of the secret store by copying each record in the store to a backup folder.
+Anything in the secret store that is not a record (like a metadata or revision control directory, or a hidden file) is **not** copied during backup.
+Rekeying causes `kbs2` to write the newly encrypted records into the same store, so any non-record members of the store will remain unmodified.

 ## Why another password manager?